ted-spence-avalara/developer-dot/_posts/2018-03-13-sendsales-poc.md

 <h2>Showcasing the New Python SDK</h2>

 We wanted to demonstrate our newly published  <a href="https://developer.avalara.com/sdk/">Python SDK</a> and how it interacts with the AvaTax API.
-Using the SDK, I wrote a  Python script to gather the entire list of U.S. postal codes in our system.
-Using that list, I created locations at each postal code.
-Once I had the locations, I imported the list of desired tax codes from a separate file, and generated a tax file based off of those tax codes at each location.
-I tracked the time it took to generate each tax file, as well as the overall run time.
+Using the SDK, we wrote a  Python script to gather the entire list of U.S. postal codes in our system.
+Using that list, we created locations at each postal code.
+Once we had the locations, we imported the list of desired tax codes from a separate file, and generated a tax file based off of those tax codes at each location.
+We tracked the time it took to generate each tax file, as well as the overall run time.

 <h2>Results</h2>